 |Year||Number of Hospitals||Number of Discharges||Number of Hospitals||Number of Discharges|

-Table 7 shows a summary of the 1999 NIS hospital sample by geographic region.
-For each geographic region, Table 7 shows the number of:
+Table 6 shows a summary of the 2000 NIS hospital sample by geographic region and the number of:

-Table 8 shows a summary of the estimated population on July 1, 1999, of the U.S., and of states in the 1999 NIS, by geographic region, based on U.S. Census Bureau population estimates released on the Internet on December 29, 1999.
-For each geographic region Table 8 shows:
+Table 7 shows a summary of the estimated population of the U.S. on July 1, 2000, and of states in the 2000 NIS, by geographic region, based on U.S. Census Bureau population estimates released on the Internet on December 29, 2000.
+For each geographic region Table 7 shows:

-Table 9 shows the number of hospitals in the universe, frame, and sample for each state in the sampling frame for 1999.
-The difference between the universe and the frame represents the difference in the number of community hospitals in the 1999 AHA Annual Survey of Hospitals and the number of community hospitals for which data were supplied to HCUP in all states except Georgia, Hawaii, Illinois, Missouri and South Carolina.
+Table 8 shows the number of hospitals and discharges in the universe, frame, and sample for each state in the sampling frame for 2000.
+The difference between the universe and the frame represents the difference in the number of community hospitals in the 2000 AHA Annual Survey of Hospitals and the number of community hospitals for which data were supplied to HCUP in all states except Georgia, Hawaii, Illinois, Missouri and South Carolina.